s3gw-tech/s3gw/docs/contributing.md

 - If the PR fixes a GitHub issue, then add the line `Fixes: https://github.com/aquarist-labs/s3gw/issues/<ISSUE_NR>` to the Git commit message.
+- Make sure your Git commit includes a `Signed-off-by:` line.
 - Make sure your Git commit is signed with a GPG key.
 - Include unit tests if possible.
 - Append a line to the CHANGELOG.md of the corresponding GH project.
 If the